From the KnowledgeBase

 of space; what should I do about this?

-Students have a default quota of 5 GB.
+Students have a default quota of 5 GB (members of the class of 2017 and later have 500MB).
 Many of the OS X applications create several megabytes of preference files when you first use them.
-You can use the "DiskQuota" widget in the Dashboard (Press the F12 key to display the Dashboard) to see how full your home directory is.
-Delete unnecessary files or buy more quota at www.princeton.edu/quota.
+Filling up your H drive will prevent you from logging in to a Cluster Mac (it will "hang" indefinitely at the login screen).
+Delete unnecessary files or request more quota at www.princeton.edu/quota.

 How do I read my e-mail on a cluster Mac?